County and Municipal Records

 Pennsylvania's primary political subdivisions consist of counties and municipalities.
 Types of incorporated municipalities are townships, cities and boroughs, all of which function within a county.
 Most municipal records are administrative in nature while records of genealogical value usually are found at the county level.
 The following tools will assist in identifying various Pennsylvania counties and municipalities:

-However, to make records more accessible to researchers, the State Archives has over 11,000 reels of microfilmed county records from all 67 counties that can be viewed at our research facility, as well as numerous reels of microfilmed municipal records.
+However, to make records more accessible to researchers, the State Archives has over 11,000 rolls of digitized county records from all 67 counties that can be viewed at our research facility, as well as numerous reels of digitized municipal records.

 Types of Local Records Found in Pennsylvania include:

 - Estate Records

 - Estate Files

 - Marriage Licenses, 1852-54, 1885-present

 - Court Records

 - Quarter Sessions - criminal court